artainmo/web-development/other/cybersecurity/README.md

 #### SQL Injection
 In apps containing a database, SQL injections consists of writing SQL code inside inputs, if this input is subsequently used inside an SQL database query, access is given to the database to unauthorized users.

+The SQL injection vulnerability only affects databases that use SQL as their language.
+This, however, does not mean MongoDB or NoSQL databases are not at risk since they are also prone to their own vulnerabilities and injection attacks.

 A union-based injection leverages the power of the SQL keyword UNION.
 UNION allows us to take two separate SELECT queries and combine their results.<br>

 In an error-based injection, an attacker writes a SQL query to force the application to return an error message with sensitive data.

 Boolean-based injections involve SQL statements that can confirm TRUE/FALSE questions about the database.
+A classic example is writing in a search input `1 OR '1'='1'` as this will always equal to true the database will return all values that could be searched.

 A time-based injection makes use of several built in SQL functions, such as SLEEP() and BENCHMARK(), to cause visible delays in an application’s response time.
 This can be useful when you’re unable to get visible output and want a true/false response.